A Bootstrap Method for Spectral Statistics in High-Dimensional Elliptical Models: Introduction

 The analysis of spectral statistics of sample covariance matrices is a major research area within multivariate analysis, random matrix theory, high-dimensional statistics, and related fields~\citep{Bai:Silverstein:2010,yao2015sample,vershynin2018high,potters2020first}.
 If $\x_1,\dots,\x_n$ are centered i.i.d.~observations in $\R^p$ with a sample covariance matrix denoted by

 then we say that a random variable $T_n$ is a spectral statistic if it has the form $T_n=\psi(\lambda_1(\hat\Sigma_n),\dots,\lambda_p(\hat\Sigma_n))$, where $\lambda_1(\hat\Sigma_n)\geq\cdots\geq \lambda_p(\hat\Sigma_n)$ are the sorted eigenvalues of $\hat\Sigma_n$, and $\psi$ is a generic real-valued function.
-Over the past two decades, there has been a tremendous growth of interest in the behavior of spectral statistics in high-dimensional settings where $p=p(n)$ grows so that $p/n$ converges to a positive constant as $n\to\infty$.
+Over the past two decades, there has been a tremendous growth of interest in spectral statistics in high-dimensional settings where $p=p(n)$ grows so that $p/n$ converges to a positive constant as $n\to\infty$.
 Likewise, statistical tools for approximating the distributions of spectral statistics have been applied to high-dimensional data in a broad range of domains, such as electrical engineering, finance, and biology~\citep[][]{Patterson:2006,oxford:handbook,Debbah:Couillet2011,edelman2013random}.

-Although the research on spectral statistics has dealt with many different statistical models, two of the most influential ones have been \emph{elliptical} and \emph{Mar\v{c}enko-Pastur} (MP) models.
+Although the research on spectral statistics has dealt with many different statistical models, two of the most influential ones have been \emph{elliptical} and \emph{independent components} (IC) models.
 To be specific, we say that the random vector $\x_1$ follows an elliptical model if it can be represented in the form